Home Family and home Children Sulfur plug: how to remove and why it appears

 Undoubtedly, the surest way is to seek help from a doctor.
 But if for some reason this is not possible, then you can try to get rid of it yourself.

-First you need to make sure that you have a cerumen plug in your ear, and no other disease.
+First, you need to make sure that you have wax in your ear and no other disease.
 To understand this, carefully analyze and compare your condition with the symptoms described above.

-There are also a number of contraindications to its removal at home:
+There are also a number of contraindications to removing it at home:

-Next, consider the process of removing the plug itself:
+Next, let's look at the process of removing the plug:

-1. We soften.
-To do this, the day before bedtime, drip into the ear of your choice: hydrogen peroxide (3%), glycerin or ordinary vegetable oil.
-Only 5 drops are enough.
+1. Soften it.
+To do this, the night before bed, drop your choice of hydrogen peroxide (3%), glycerin or regular vegetable oil into your ear.
+Just 5 drops are enough.
 The liquid temperature should be 36-37 degrees.
-To straighten the ear opening as much as possible, grasp the edge of the auricle and gently pull back and then up.
-After this procedure, the eyelet should be closed with a cotton swab.
+To straighten the ear opening as much as possible, grab the edge of the ear and gently pull back and then up.
+After this procedure, the ear should be closed with cotton wool.

 2. We rinse.
-The next morning, you need to draw hydrogen peroxide (about 20 ml) into a syringe without a needle, lie down with the "sick" ear up and pour the peroxide into it until it starts pouring out of it.
-The duration of this stage is 15 minutes, so it is imperative to stay in a horizontal position.
-And most importantly, do not be intimidated by the active hiss inside the ear.
+The next morning, you need to draw hydrogen peroxide (about 20 ml) into a syringe without a needle, lie down with the “sick” ear facing up and pour peroxide into it until it begins to pour out of it.
+The duration of this stage is 15 minutes, so you must remain horizontal.
+And most importantly, do not be afraid of the active hissing inside the ear.

-3. We wash it out.
+3. We wash it.
 To do this, use a regular shower hose.
-Remove the "watering can", set up warm water and a stream of medium pressure.
+Remove the watering can, set up warm water and a medium-pressure stream.
 Gradually bring it to your ear.
-Make sure the tip of the hose touches it.
-Under the action of pressure, the cork should instantly come out, you will feel this moment.
-Then you can lie down with this ear so that the remaining water flows out of it, and then blot it well with a cotton swab.
+It is necessary that the tip of the hose touches it.
+Under the influence of pressure, the plug should instantly come out, you will feel this moment.
+Then you can lie with this ear down so that the remaining water flows out of it, and then blot it thoroughly with a cotton swab.

-If at the end of the procedure you still have unpleasant sensations or a feeling that the cork has not come out completely, then after a couple of days try to do these actions again.
+If, after completing the procedure, you still have discomfort or a feeling that the plug has not come out completely, then after a couple of days try to do these steps again.
 If repeated removal does not help, then you should still visit an otolaryngologist.

 Sulfur plug in a child

-Unfortunately, this problem worries not only adults, but also children...
+Unfortunately, this problem worries not only adults, but also children.
 Often, the main reason for its appearance in babies is excessive hygiene of their ears on the part of the mother.
-Therefore, the most effective preventive measure here will be to clean the auricles of the crumbs only as they become dirty.
+Therefore, the most effective preventive measure here will be to clean the baby’s ears only as they become dirty.

 It is not recommended to use cotton swabs for cleaning, even special ones that are made with a limiter.
-Only self-made soft "flagella" are allowed, with which they remove sulfur near the entrance to the ear canal, in no case getting inside.
+Only homemade soft “flagella” are allowed, which are used to remove wax near the entrance to the ear canal, without in any case penetrating inside.

-Sulfur plug appears in children for the same reasons and manifests itself in the same symptoms as in adults.
-However, it is rare when a child, especially small, he will consciously inform you about them.
-In this case, it is worth carefully observing him in order to identify obvious reasons that point to her.
-For example, a toddler will often touch his ears or often ask what he has been told.
+Sulfur plugs appear in children for the same reasons and manifest themselves with the same symptoms as in adults.
+However, it is rare when a child, especially small, he himself will consciously inform you about them.
+In this case, it is worth carefully observing him in order to identify obvious reasons pointing specifically to it.
+For example, the baby will often touch his ears or often repeat what he was told.

-How to remove a sulfur plug from a child
+How to remove wax plug in a child

 3a7adc634b2a4e934e67b43b4c22f20c

-If you suspect that your child may be bothered by a sulfur plug or are probably sure of this, then you should definitely consult an ENT doctor.
+If you suspect that your child may be bothered by sulfur plugs or are sure of this, then you should definitely consult an ENT doctor.
 He will provide qualified and, most importantly, safe assistance to solve this problem.

-But what if there is no such possibility?
+But what to do if there is no such opportunity?
 There are several proven and harmless ways to remove the plug yourself:

-• Get a special product from the pharmacy that can be used by children, such as Remo-Wax.
+• Purchase a special product at the pharmacy that can be used by children, for example, Remo-Vax.
 And carry out the procedure, acting strictly according to the instructions.

-• For five days, bury the sore ear with warm vegetable oil (heat to 37 degrees) or a solution of hydrogen peroxide (3%).
-The scheme of application is simple - one drop in the morning and in the evening.
+• For five days, instill the baby's sore ear with warm vegetable oil (heat to 37 degrees) or a solution of hydrogen peroxide (3%).
+The application regimen is simple - one drop in the morning and evening.

-If there is no improvement from the above methods, take your child to the doctor immediately.
+If there is no improvement from the above methods, take your child to see a doctor immediately.

 Hydrogen peroxide from sulfur plug

-The most common and effective way to remove minor plugs is hydrogen peroxide (3%).
-It perfectly dissolves small deposits of sulfur masses in the ear openings.
+The most common and effective means for removing minor traffic jams is hydrogen peroxide (3%).
+It perfectly dissolves small deposits of sulfur in the ear openings.

-To do this, you just need to pour it into the ear with a syringe, as described in the section on removing an old plug.
-The difference is that the procedure is carried out without preliminary soaking and subsequent washing out.
+To do this, you just need to pour it into your ear using a syringe, as was described in the section on removing an old plug.
+The difference is that the procedure is carried out without preliminary soaking and subsequent washing.

-After the prescribed 15 minutes have passed, gently wipe the auricle from foam and wax residues.
+After the required 15 minutes have passed, carefully wipe the auricle from foam and wax residues.
 Do this twice a day until you feel relief, but no more than a week.
-As a rule, this method begins to operate on the third day.
+As a rule, this method begins to work on the third day.
 The main thing during this period is not to forget to protect your ears from cold and drafts.

 Leave a Reply